as8878/PersonalExpenseManager/README.md

 | 🔔 Push Notifications     | [Firebase Cloud Messaging](https://firebase.google.com/) (if used)   |
 | 🧪 Testing (optional)     | JUnit, Espresso (update if you have tests)                          |

-> ✏️ Update/remove rows above to exactly match what your Android app currently uses.

 ---

 ## 🛠 Backend Built With

-> If your backend lives in a separate repo, keep this section to show the full system.
-> If not, you can remove it or leave it as future work.

 | Feature        | Tech                                                                 |
 |---------------|----------------------------------------------------------------------|